learningequality/studio-docs/docs/add_content.rst

    a.
 Edit the general data (title, description, license, metadata, etc.) for the content item in the **Details** tab.

    b.
-If your content item is an exercise, you can review and preview the included questions, and add additional ones in the **Questions** tab.
+If your content item is an :ref:`exercise <exercises>`, you can review and preview the included questions, and add additional ones in the **Questions** tab.

    c.
 Use the **Related** tab to recommend resources that the learner should view or complete prior to the current one.